-Please note that all in-person programs and events for minors at MIT have been cancelled through summer 2020 due to the risks of COVID-19.
-MIT's updates on COVID-19 can be found here.
+Please note that all in-person programs and events for minors at MIT have been cancelled through Fall 2020 due to the risks of COVID-19.

 This website provides information on what MIT expects of its staff, faculty, and students when interacting with minors.
 MIT’s goal is to provide a safe environment that protects children from abuse or neglect by encouraging its earliest possible detection and reporting.

 Through this website, MIT strives to provide community members with the information and resources necessary for minors to be properly protected and so that appropriate reporting can be made promptly and effectively for any cases of suspected abuse or neglect.
 All MIT staff, faculty, and students are responsible for understanding and complying with this guidance.

 A minor, for purposes of this guidance, is anyone under the age of 18 who is not an enrolled MIT student.

 A program is any organized event or activity that MIT operates or sponsors in which minors participate, and in which MIT faculty, staff, or students are involved through their Institute roles, whether occurring on or off campus.
 This includes both residential programs (involving an overnight stay) and nonresidential programs.
 This guidance also applies to non-MIT organizations using Institute facilities.